 3- Sodium Hydroxide

 It’s fundamental to be incredibly careful while using lye since it can cause severe skin burns.
-Because of this, it’s important to use gloves while handling it, and avoid working with it indoors.
+Because of this, it’s important to use gloves while handling them and avoid working with them indoors.

-Pour about two gallons of cold water into a container, adding two cups: One of sodium hydroxide and one or corn starch.
+- Pour about two gallons of cold water into a container, adding two cups: One of sodium hydroxide and one of corn starch.

-You can use it straight away on any surface you want, and let it rest for about five to ten minutes.
+- Next, use it straight away on any surface you want and let it rest for about five to ten minutes.

 4- Sodium Bicarbonate and Water